kwaite1021/piFrame/README.md

 <b>FILES:</b>
 1) Clone to pi to receive piFrame plus wiki plus master.zip
-2) piWiki - a tddlywiki of my pi notes, use as your own digital pi workbook, edit as desired.  http://tiddlywiki.com/
+2) piWiki - a tiddlywiki of my pi notes, use as your own digital pi workbook, edit as desired.  http://tiddlywiki.com/
 3) piFrame_Master.zip - download all